 The main benefit of the TL-SG1008D is that it is very cheap to buy, making it a very good option for personal use in your home or small office environments.
 The TL-SG1008D is an unmanaged switch but in all honesty, we believe that there are really no configurations that you may want to tamper with on the TL-SG1008D.
 It is a plug-and-play switch that gets the job done and is good at it.
 One notable feature of the TL-SG1008D that we really liked was its built-in power-saving mode; this means that when one of your connected devices is idle or is powered off, the TL-SG1008D doesn’t communicate with that device, saving some energy.

 The only thing that we weren’t too enthusiastic about regarding the TL-SG1008D is the fact that the switch is designed in such a way that having it placed vertically can prove to be troublesome.
-However, this shouldn’t pose too much of a problem in placing the switch as it has a good grip on any desk and also has wall mounting options.
+However, this shouldn’t pose too much of a problem in placing the switch as it has a good grip on any desk and also has to wall mounting options.
 Another thing worth mentioning is that the TL-SG1008D doesn’t come with an Ethernet cable out of the box, which is understandable considering the low price are going to spend on it.

 TP-LINK 24-Port Gigabit Ethernet Easy Smart Switch (TL-SG1024DE)

 Next up, we’re going to be talking about the TL-SG1024DE from TP-Link.
-To those who are wondering if this switch is the 24 port variant of the previously discussed TL-SG1008D, the answer is yes, and no. The TL-SG1024DE is a totally different class of gigabit switches.
-Putting the 24 ports aside, this switch is managed and offers many more features and at a very reasonable price of around 120 dollars.
+To those who are wondering if this switch is the 24-port variant of the previously discussed TL-SG1008D, the answer is yes, and no. The TL-SG1024DE is a totally different class of gigabit switches.
+Putting the 24 ports aside, this switch is managed and offers many more features at a very reasonable price of around 120 dollars.

 The TL-SG1024DE fared very well on our speed tests and was able to communicate soundly with 23 devices connected to its ports without producing too much sound or heat.
 It is safe to say that the TL-SG1024DE can handle the job you bought it for.